Warrenton Presbyterian Church (Abbeville, South Carolina)

+History

+Origins: 1884-1891

 The church was organized in 1884 by a group of Presbyterians meeting at the Warrenton High School.
 This group was officially constituted by Presbytery as a congregation on October 31, 1884, with 14 charter members.
 The first elders of the church were Mr. F. W. Wilson (Francis Walton Wilson) and Mr. George W. Wilson.
 The Reverend H. Curtis Fennel was the first minister.

 W. H. Brooks gave an acre of land to the church in November 1884.
 F. W Wilson, often called the "father of the Warrenton Church," directed the construction of the church building.
-The building was in use by August, 1886, but it was still not completed until 1890.
-The church building was officially dedicated in May, 1891.
+The building was in use by August 1886, but it was still not completed until 1890.
+The church building was officially dedicated in May 1891.

+1895-1951

-In 1895, The Reverend Fennel accepted a call to a church in Toccoa, Georgia.
+In 1895, The Reverend Fennel worked at a church in Toccoa, Georgia.
 Warrenton Presbyterian Church then joined with Rocky River, Lowndesville and Willington churches to call the Reverend Luther Link to serve as pastor.
 Warrenton held worship twice monthly during this time.

 The Reverend Fennell returned in 1896 and continued to serve Warrenton until his death in 1927.
 The Warrenton Presbyterian Church struggled to continue after its longtime pastor died.
-James Bradley served until his death in 1930, just a few months after being called as Warrenton's pastor.
+James Bradley served until his death in 1930, just a few months after starting as Warrenton's pastor.
 For a few months in 1931, the Reverend A. F. Doty supplied the church with pastoral leadership.
 The Abbeville Presbyterian Church permitted their pastor, George Telford, to provide two afternoon services each month and served the church for a few months.

 The Reverend M. A. Durant began serving as the pastor of the little church in 1934 and continued until 1941.
 He returned to the church and served again from 1976 until 1978.
 He attended both the 50th and the 100th celebrations of the church's anniversary.

 The Reverend Harry B. Fraser served the church beginning in 1942.
 He was followed by Ben F. Ogletree.
 Under Ogletree's leadership, the church voted to build additional Sunday School classrooms, which were completed in 1951 at the cost of $4,000.